cherrypy/cherrypy/docs/advanced.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Microsoft Windows uses console events to communicate some signals, like Ctrl-C.
-When deploying CherryPy on Windows platforms, you should obtain the `Python for Windows Extensions <http://sourceforge.net/projects/pywin32/>`_;
+Deploying CherryPy on Windows platforms requires `Python for Windows Extensions
+<http://sourceforge.net/projects/pywin32/>`_, which are installed automatically,
-once you have them installed, CherryPy will handle Ctrl-C and other console events (CTRL_C_EVENT, CTRL_LOGOFF_EVENT, CTRL_BREAK_EVENT, CTRL_SHUTDOWN_EVENT, and CTRL_CLOSE_EVENT) automatically, shutting down the bus in preparation for process exit.
+being provided an extra dependency with environment marker.
+With that installed, CherryPy will handle Ctrl-C and other console events (CTRL_C_EVENT, CTRL_LOGOFF_EVENT, CTRL_BREAK_EVENT, CTRL_SHUTDOWN_EVENT, and CTRL_CLOSE_EVENT) automatically, shutting down the bus in preparation for process exit.